DEINSTITUTIONALIZATION

 Impact of deinstitutionalization on service users in Britain -

-Eric Emerson and Chris Hatton;
+Emerson and Chris Hatton;

 The transition to community services in Norway -